joel-karr/dontthinkwhenyoucode/The_Origin.md

 ### Step 1: Recognize Your Material Motivators

+<ed>Icon list: Use consistent emojis or icons (💰, 🏅, 🧠) to visually differentiate categories if style guide permits.</ed>

 Before you can harness the power of intrinsic motivation, you need to understand how you've been thinking about external rewards.
 Take a few minutes to write down your honest answers to these questions:

 - What material reasons have driven you to write code in the past?
 (Money, career advancement, recognition, etc.)